crunchtime-app/crunchtime-app/README.md

 3. The app will open in a new tab at https://localhost:10096/

 Note: The date-picker component used on the Create Test modal is designed only for mobile experiences, and will default to the current day when using the application on web.

+#### Device simulators

+1. Using the Expo webserver, there are options to launch the app using iOS and Android simulators.
+Note that these options have not been tested, but may prove to be more reliable if a physical device is not available.